Dr Annette Greenhow

 Impact and Engagement

-As an Australian Lawyer and legal academic, I blend practical legal experience with scholarly rigour to develop pragmatic, evidence-based solutions.
+As both an Australian Lawyer and legal academic, I bring practical legal experience to my scholarly work, grounding research insights in pragmatic, evidence-based solutions.

-Since 2021, I have coached the Bond University team competing in the Sports Arbitration Moot Competition.
-In 2025, the Bond University team won Best Team and Best Award.
+I have coached the Bond University team in the Sports Arbitration Moot Competition since 2021; in 2025, the team achieved Best Team and Best Award.

-In 2024, I was appointed an Arbitrator on the National Sports Tribunal (expertise in Sports Law, Dispute Resolution, Ethics).
-From 2019 to 2025, I served as a Board Member of the Australian and New Zealand Sports Law Association.
+In 2024, I was appointed as an Arbitrator to the National Sports Tribunal (with expertise in Sports Law, Dispute Resolution, and Ethics).
+From 2019 to 2025, I served on the Board of the Australian and New Zealand Sports Law Association.

 Academic Leadership

-I am a published author and regularly contribute to book chapters, peer-reviewed journals and legal commentary, covering regulatory, governance, and ethical perspectives on sport-related concussion and violence.
+I am a published author contributing to book chapters, peer‑reviewed journals and legal commentary on governance, regulation, ethics, sport‑related concussion, and violence in sport.

-• Interdisciplinary youth sport concussion research (Doherty et al.).
+- Interdisciplinary youth sport concussion research (with Doherty et al.)

 Teaching expertise